Thai rescuers establish base deep inside cave where boys trapped

 “We have a plan today for the next process after the rescue.
 We have a plan about what to do, how the treatment will be,” Chiang Rai governor Narongsak Osottanakorne said, adding that they were also exploring entering the cave by drilling from above.

 “I’m feeling happy like I’ve never felt in a long time.
-Many good signs,” the football team’s head coach Nopparat Khanthavong, 37, told AFP on Sunday.
+Many good signs,” the football team’s head coach Nopparat Khanthavong, 37, told AFP yesterday.

 “The rain has stopped and rescue teams have found potential ways to reroute the waterway,” diverting its flow so no more enters the cave, he said.
 “The families are feeling much better too.”